hagenblix/hagenblix.github.io/_publications/2025-07-16-sats-ai-deskilling.md

 ---
-title: 'Speed-Accuracy Tradeoffs, AI, Deskilling'
+title: 'Does AI Work?
+Some Thoughts on Speed-Accuracy Tradeoffs, AI, and Deskilling'
 date: 2025-07-03
 permalink: /posts/sats-ai-deskilling/
 tags: